Envirometrix/PredictiveSoilMapping/main.md

 persistent identifiers to every site and to every soil sample collected in the field.
 This can reduce costs and errors associated with assigning different sample IDs at different stages in a sampling campaign (e.g. field, lab, data entry).
-Persistent and unique identifiers can help to support continuous, real-time tracking of the progress of field descriptions and soil samples from initial collection in the field through laboratory analysis to final collation in a soil information
+Persistent and unique digital identifiers can help to support continuous, real-time tracking of the progress of field descriptions and soil samples from initial collection in the field through laboratory analysis to final collation in a soil information